5 Nicknames for Minneapolis

 Destguides may receive commissions from purchases made through affiliate links in this article.

-A city skyline next to trees and a river on a sunny day
+A city skyline next to green trees and a river on a sunny day

 Minneapolis has many alternate names that are based on the city's history and culture

 Of course, one of the most famous Minnesota landmarks that you can find in Minneapolis is the Mississippi River.
-This body of water serves as one of the largest and most famous water sources in this part of Minnesota.
-In fact, the Minnesota River, Elk River, and most other streams in the area flow into it.
+Notable bodies of water that flow into the Mississippi include the Minnesota River, Elk River, and numerous other streams.

-A city skyline near trees and a body of water with a boat
+A city skyline near green trees and a body of water with boats moored on a nice day

 Mill City

-Though business in these industries has slowed over the years, Minneapolis has continued to take pride in having been the "Flour Milling Capital of the World" for a time.
-Some of the old mills have been converted into museums, like the Minneapolis landmark Mill City Museum.
+Although these industries have declined over the years, Minneapolis still takes pride in once being the "Flour Milling Capital of the World."
+Some of the old mills have been repurposed into museums, like the Mill City Museum, a prominent local landmark.

 Twin Cities